Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 The hardware management network MAC and IP addresses are assigned algorithmically and *must not be deleted* from the HSM.

 7. Query HSM to determine the ComponentID, MAC, and IP addresses for each node in the blade.
+   The prerequisites show an example of how to gather HSM values and store them to a file.

    ```bash
    ncn-m001# cray hsm inventory ethernetInterfaces list --component-id x9000c3s0b0n0 --format json
    [